Frequently Asked Questions

 - If not, is what I want to do covered by the Copyright Act, either under the educational exceptions or under the fair dealing exemption?

 If you’re not covered by any agreement or licence or the Act you’ll need to get permission for what you want to do from the copyright owner.
-The Copyright Advisory Office does provide a service for getting permission to use copyrighted materials in your class.
 See our Clearance and Permissions services website for more information.

 2 What does copyright cover?